csc301-2025-s/jobba/README.md

    http://127.0.0.1:8000

 ### Starting the frontend:
-1. Go into the backend folder:
+1. Go into the frontend folder:
    ```sh
    cd frontend
    ```